SaeidRezaei90/TinyOS_Application/README.md

 # TinyOS_Application
  Develope a TinyOS application in order to establish a connection between 2 motes to send data and simulate the application with TOSSIM.
  In this application there are 2 Micaz motes.
 The first mote sends periodic requests to second mote until it receives an acknowledgment.
 Mote 1 starts at time 0 and mote 2 starts after 5 second.
 It should be mentioned that at first the second mote is off so basically the mote number one sends request to no one.
 But when the first request arrives because mode number 2 is booted, the mote number 1 also receives an acknowledgment for the request.
 After the mean time mote number 2 receives the response so it sends the response and mote number 1 receives the response and sends the ack.
 This request is periodic in every 1 second.
-The connection is as following:
+The connection model is as following:
  <div style="float:center">
  <img  src="Topology.PNG" width=500>
   </div>